charles-dyfis-net/ccgfs/doc/readme.txt

 A transport-agnostic filesystem

-ccgfs is a transport-agnostic filesystem.
-Common transport modes are "pull" and "push", the latter of which makes it possible to export a filesystem located in a LAN to a DMZ host without needing to allow connections from the DMZ as would be the case with the pull model.
+ccgfs is a transport-agnostic filesystem; transport is arranged by helper programs, such as ssh.
+Common transport modes are "pull" and "push", the latter of which makes it possible to export a filesystem located in a LAN to a DMZ host without defeating the DMZ security model which prohibits connections to the LAN, which the pull model would require.
-Any transport can be used, e.g. ssh for encryption.

 Most, if not all, networked filesystems use a pull model, where a